SvOlli/sorbus/doc/cpu_detect.md

 `NOP` opcode.
 This also works the same with the `INC` ($1A) Opcode as well.
 So, this is a short and efficiant way to tell NMOS and CMOS variants apart, as all CMOS variants share the same INC/DEC instructions.
-This is the detection the "Native Core" kernel uses for locking out the NMOS 6502.
+This is the detection the "JAM Core" kernel uses for locking out the NMOS 6502.

 On the internet, I found a solution on how to detect the three major CPUs:
 NMOS 6502, CMOS 65C02 and the 65816, the variant with 16 bit extensions.